Walking in Cornwall

 Search listings representing the very best Cornwall has to offer its ramblers.
 From walking along an inland path network of over 2,400 miles, simply taking a gentle stroll along your choice of beach, or exploring one of Cornwall's many beautiful gardens and estates, there will always be more to see and do.

 Walking is one of the most popular activities in Cornwall and no surprise given the diversity of our natural landscape and the prestige gained from Cornwall's Area of Outstanding Natural Beauty (AONB).
-Walkers have long been drawn by the lure of ancient standing stones on windswept moors, fascination with mineral tramways and clay trails and lakes of an industrial past, and the stunning beauty of 300 miles of the South West coastal pathway offering spectacular views of awesome cliffs, secluded coves and golden beaches washed by the surf.
+Walkers have long been drawn by the lure of ancient standing stones on windswept moors, fascination with mineral tramways and clay trails and lakes of an industrial past, and the stunning beauty of 300 miles of the South West Coast Path National Trail offering spectacular views of awesome cliffs, secluded coves and golden beaches washed by the surf.

 Searching Things to Do

-A 5.8-mile circular walk that takes in wonderful countryside, wooded creeks and stunning coastal views with a wealth of historical and literary interest.
+A 5.8-mile circular walk that takes in wonderful countryside, wooded creeks and stunning coastal views with a wealth of historical and literary interest and plenty of opportunities for well earned refreshments.

 Tehidy Country Park is 250 acres of woodland and lakes, ponds and cascades, with 9 miles of footpaths to explore.